Talk to a Lawyer About a Medication Error Lawsuit

 - the pharmacy fills the prescription with the correct medicine but uses the wrong dose, quantity, or drug mixture;

 - the pharmacy provides the correct medicine but incorrect instructions on how to use it.

-For most people, pharmacies are the last stop on the road to recovery; however, sometimes a pharmacy can be where an injury originates when the pharmacy gives someone the wrong prescription or wrong dose.
+For most people, pharmacies are the last stop on the road to recovery; however, sometimes a pharmacy can be where an injury originates when the pharmacy fills the wrong prescription or provides the wrong dose.
 From prescribing to dispensing medications, doctors and pharmacists are held to the highest standard when it comes to treating injured patients.
 Thus, pharmacy prescription errors simply should never occur.

 A pharmacy prescription error can occur in many ways, but it occurs due to the pharmacist being negligent.
 From the time the medication is picked out to the time the medication is dispensed, any negligence during this process may be considered a pharmaceutical error.
 So, if the doctor prescribes one medication, but the pharmacist misreads it or mislabels someone else’s prescription as yours, this is a pharmacy prescription error.